claudiabuonocore/copilot-bootcamp-session1/.github/steps/2-x-review.md

 - **Switch between AI models**: [GitHub Copilot with Different Models](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/using-github-copilot-chat#selecting-a-different-model)
 - **Complete documentation**: [GitHub Copilot Documentation](https://docs.github.com/en/copilot)

-Congratulations on completing the Slalom Copilot Bootcamp, and thank you for participating!
+Congratulations on completing Session 1 of the AI Coding Assistant Enablement Bootcamp for the SE capability, and thank you for participating!
 We hope you've gained valuable insights into how GitHub Copilot can enhance your development workflow and productivity.